Protexin Side Effects

 Applies to ascorbic acid: oral capsule, oral capsule extended release, oral capsule liquid filled, oral granule, oral liquid, oral lozenge/troche, oral powder, oral powder for solution, oral powder for suspension, oral solution, oral syrup, oral tablet, oral tablet chewable, oral tablet extended release, oral wafer

-Along with its needed effects, ascorbic acid (the active ingredient contained in Protexin) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, ascorbic acid (the active ingredient contained in Protexin) may cause unwanted side effects that require medical attention.

 - Side or lower back pain